irsl/ADB-Backup-APK-Injection/README.md

 ---------------------------
 The backup manager, which invokes the custom BackupAgent does not filter the data stream returned by the applications.
 While a BackupAgent is being executed during the backup process, it is able to inject additional applications (APKs) into the backup archive without the user's consent. **The BackupAgent needs no Android permissions.** Upon restoration of the backup archive, the system installs the injected, additional application (since it is part of the backup archive and the system believes it is authentic) with **escalated privileges**.

+So the danger is in a few words: an innocent-looking Android application can install new applications with extra permissions without the user's consent.

 The Backup Manager can be exploited through simple reflection to inject the arbitrary additional APK:

 ```